thingsboard/thingsboard.github.io/_includes/docs/reference/coap-api.md

 [CoAP](https://en.wikipedia.org/wiki/Constrained_Application_Protocol) is a light-weight IoT protocol for constrained devices.
 You can find more information about CoAP [here](https://tools.ietf.org/html/rfc7252).
 CoAP protocol is UDP based, but similar to HTTP it uses request-response model.
-CoAP observes [option](https://tools.ietf.org/html/rfc7641) allows to subscribe to resources and receive notifications on resource change.
+CoAP Observe [Option](https://tools.ietf.org/html/rfc7641) allows subscription to resources and receiving notifications on resource change.

 ThingsBoard server nodes act as a CoAP Server that supports both regular and observe requests.

 ### Client libraries setup

 You can find CoAP client libraries for different programming languages on the web.
-Examples in this article will be based on [CoAP cli](https://www.npmjs.com/package/coap-cli).
+The examples in this article will be based on [CoAP cli](https://www.npmjs.com/package/coap-cli).
 In order to setup this tool on Linux or macOS, you can use the following command:

 ```bash